nswdpc/silverstripe-csp/README.md

 + Collect CSP Violation reports internally via a controller or via a specific URL
 + Add page specific CSP records, which work with or without the base policy

-> This module is under development and currently supports Silverstripe 3, a v4 branch is available.
+> This is the Silverstripe 3 development branch of the module, updates will occur against master with changes made here if required

 ## Instructions